r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 providing such symbols, and establish the topological ordering.
 The resulting linking order can be then added to the `src/Makevars.win`, the build of the R package tried again, generating another list of undefined symbols.
-Then we can merge the list of libraries established previously with the list established now, do the topological sort again, and iterate this way until linking succeeds.
+Then one can merge the list of libraries established previously with the list established now, do the topological sort again, and iterate this way until linking succeeds.

 This is how linking orders for most patched CRAN packages were obtained, but thorough testing is needed to figure out whether they produce a working package.
-In principle, a better tool could definitely make this process faster (reduce the number of iterations, etc).
+In principle, a better tool could definitely make this process faster and more automated, and not requiring manual iterative linking attempts.

 Some manual adaptations were needed, anyway, and probably always will.
-These included resolving loops (`tsort` gives warning when it sees them, which is a hint) by shifting libraries in the ordering and adding one twice.
+These included resolving loops (`tsort` gives warning when it sees them, which is a hint) by shifting libraries in the ordering and adding some twice.
 Also, some symbols are not unique and the semi-automated process did not choose the best library (e.g. `libmincore` and `libwindowsapp` should not be linked, because they depend on console Windows DLLs which are not present on Windows Server).

 None of this should be needed if the `pkg-config` databases were fixed to work reliably with static linking.
 That could be done via improving MXE package configurations.
 Even though MXE supports static linking, it may not have been tested as well as dynamic linking.
+The effort required may be bigger than improving a hint tool described above, but if fixed, the results could be more reliable.
+One still would need to know the right names of the pkg-config packages, which are distribution specific.

 Note that similar problems with other toolchains may be hidden when pre-built (bigger) static libraries are being downloaded during package installation.

 ## Troubleshooting library loading failures